-ESCO is a multilingual classification system covering skills, competences, qualifications and occupations.
+ESCO (European Skills, Competences, Qualifications and Occupations) is the European multilingual classification of skills, competences, qualifications and occupations.

-Its common reference terminology can help make the European labour market more effective and integrated, and enable the worlds of work and education/training to communicate more effectively with each other.
+Its common reference terminology helps make the European labour market more effective and integrated, and allows the worlds of work and education/training to communicate more effectively with each other.

 ESCO is a resource that supports 2 of the EU's key strategies in this field:

-Using a shared terminology across the sector helps the following groups:
+Using a shared terminology across sectors helps the following groups:

-Can document and describe their knowledge/skills/competences to match job openings more accurately.
+Jobseekers can document and describe their knowledge, skills, and competences to match job openings more accurately.

-Europe-wide recruitment databases (like EURES) can match people with jobs in all EU countries, even when CVs and vacancy notices are in different languages.
+Europe-wide recruitment databases (like EURES) can match people with jobs in all EU countries, even when CVs and job vacancies are in different languages.

-Can build partnerships (especially between public and private services) and share data.
+Employment services and career advisors can build partnerships (especially between public and private employment services) and share data.

 ESCO is managed by the Commission, who is responsible for updating the classification.
-It is supported by external stakeholders and the European Centre for the Development of Vocational Training (Cedefop).
+It is supported by external stakeholders.